bus-strat-analytics/MSIN0093-syllabus/README.md

     - Hastie, T., R. Tibshirani, and J. Friedman.
 (2009).
 [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/).
 New York: Springer.

 ## Schedule
 For your convenience, a summary of the schedule and assignment deadlines is posted below.
 Note all assignments are due at 10:00am.
-These deadlines are also listed by week in the [Reading List](#reading-list).
 A &#x1F510; indicates a strategy topic and a &#x1F4C8; indicates an analytics topic.

 | Week | Date   | Topic                                                                               | Assignment                                                                   | Weight           |
 | ---: | :---   | :----                                                                               | :----------                                                                  | ------:          |